 HS Code or Harmonised System Codes

 An internationally recognised coding system for the classification of products when transporting and trading goods between countries.
-The HS code is a 6-digit number that match product descriptions (which is divided into 99 chapters, grouped into 21 sections).
-HS codes were introduced in 1988 and has been adopted by most countries worldwide.
+The HS code is a 6-digit number that matches product descriptions (which is divided into 99 chapters, grouped into 21 sections).
+HS codes were introduced in 1988 and have been adopted by most countries worldwide.